advent-of-code-rookie/advent-of-code/README.md

 ## How to... day four
 You need to have node js installed on your system \
 Then you can run the code by typing `node index.js` on your terminal

+## How to... day five
+You need to have node js installed on your system \
+Then you can run the code by typing `node index.js` on your terminal